- Hop-on hop-off tour of San Francisco and Sausalito

 Stop 3: Ghirardelli Square / Aquatic ParkBeach Street & Larkin, by the Maritime MuseumVisit the chocolatey paradise that is Ghirardelli Square and the San Francisco Maritime Historic Park at Hyde Street Pier and Aquatic Park, or hop on a cable car on Hyde Street hill.

 Lombard Street at Gough (in front of Town House Motel)

-This convenient stop for hotels on Van Ness and Lombard is within walking distance of the Crookedest Street in the World.
+This convenient stop for hotels near Van Ness Avenue is within walking distance of the Crookedest Street in the World.